Recruitment to donate eggs

 It is said that the psychological evaluation should be obligatory.
 30% of all women being psychologically evaluated are disqualified.
 It could be that a woman is 100% physically fit to undergo egg donation but her psychical state might be inadequate.
 This does not only apply to donors but also the recipients – sometimes older women seem to ignore the fact that their age is an obstacle not necessarily for her but for the child she wants.
 Obligatory psychological evaluations could raise the overall safety of the whole procedure.

 The donor is required to have a BMI level under 28.
 An egg donor should have a proportionally built body – that is to be of proportionate weight and height.
 Overweight donor’s eggs might be of lower quality.
 There also may be need for higher doses of stimulation drugs to create follicles which could raise the costs for the recipient.
 According to recent research, the chances of implantation, live birth and clinical pregnancy were lower for patients with BMI 30 or higher.
 In comparison to the normal BMI level chances of live birth were lowered by 68 percent in the class three obesity, 61 percent in the second class and 37 percent in the first class obesity.

 Become an egg donor

 In order to become an egg donor you will have to fullfill a few requirements.
 By most standards, you have to be under 30, however, bear in mind that some clinics or egg banks may accept egg donors only below 25.
 Some standard donor qualifications are:

-- The age, ideally between 20 and 30 years
+- young age, ideally between 20 and 30 years old

 - generally good physical and psychological health